 - Inundated with invitations?
 Learn to say “no” and don’t feel guilty about this.
 If you and the person you’re caring for become exhausted, it takes all the joy out of the season.
 Establish a holiday calendar and then stick to it.

-Planning ahead for the holiday season is a task in itself, but it will save you a lot time and prevent any stressful situations in the future.
-By gathering your support network, creating a holiday timeline, staying on top of your health and keeping things in moderation, you’ll be able to enjoy the holiday season.
+Planning ahead for the holiday season is a task in itself, but it will save you a lot of time and prevent any stressful situations in the future.
+By gathering your support network, creating a holiday timeline, staying on top of your health, and keeping things in moderation, you’ll be able to enjoy the holiday season.
 Remember what this time is really about—sharing your life with others and enjoying this time of togetherness.